FAQs

 How does this change benefit compliant businesses?

-4. Enhances credibility and business reputation, fostering trust with business partners.
+- Enhanced business credibility and reputation, fostering trust with partners.

-5. Fosters civic duty and patriotism by supporting national development.
+- Contribution to civic duty and national development.

 Does this change apply to individuals with ONLY employment income seeking to apply for a TCC?

-No. The additional requirement to be registered on eTIMS/TIMS before a TCC can be issued only applies to a person who has income other than employment income.
+No. The additional requirement to be registered on TIMS/eTIMS before a Tax Compliance Certificate can be issued applies only to persons who earn income other than employment income.

 What are the conditions for obtaining a TCC?

-2. File tax returns on or before the due date for all applicable tax obligations.
+- File all applicable tax returns on or before the due date.

 What happens to TCCs issued before this change?

-All previously issued TCCs remain valid for the taxpayers who are compliant with the eTIMS requirement.
-The taxpayers with TCCs but are not compliant with eTIMS will be given a limited window to comply before any measures to invoke are initiated.
+Taxpayers who hold valid TCCs but are not yet compliant with eTIMS will be given a limited window to comply before any enforcement measures are initiated.

 Who is required to register on eTIMS?

-All persons in business in Kenya are required to register on eTIMS/TIMS.
+All persons carrying on a business in Kenya are required to be registered on TIMS/eTIMS.

-1. Annual Income from any form of business as categorised in the annual return - for the entities listed above and individuals, both resident and non-resident, with a permanent establishment.
+- Annual income from any form of business, as categorised in the annual return, for both resident and non-resident entities and individuals with a permanent establishment.

-2. Income earned by taxpayers with the following tax obligations –
+- Income earned by taxpayers registered under the following tax obligations:

-3. Income earned by persons carrying out any business in various sectors, including the informal sector (small and micro businesses, SMEs).
+- Income earned by persons carrying out business activities across various sectors, including the inform

 How do persons/ businesses exempted from eTIMS apply for a TCC?

-KRA will facilitate the taxpayers to apply for TCC at their Tax Service Office (TSO).
+KRA will facilitate taxpayers to apply for a Tax Compliance Certificate at their respective Tax Service Offices (TSOs).